Skip to main content

 Pricing isn’t a launch decision.
 It’s a continuous strategy.

 Forget the 12-model framework from the pricing consultant’s blog.
-In practice, four models cover 95% of SaaS products.
+In practice, four of these cover 95% of SaaS products: per-seat, usage-based, hybrid, and credit-based.
+Flat-rate and tiered usually collapse into the others once you scale.

 Per-seat (per-user)

 The most common model.
 57% of SaaS companies still use per-seat as their primary pricing.
-Median entry price: $29/user/month.
+Median entry price sits around $29/user/month as of 2025.

 It’s simple to understand, simple to sell, and simple to implement.
 Your customer knows exactly what they’ll pay.
 Your finance team can forecast revenue accurately.